fps/openthumbnailer/README.md

 # openthumbnailer

-A little program to write video thumbnails based on OpenCV
+A little program to write video thumbnails based on OpenCV.
+It should work as is on Linux and OS X. You will probably need to make minor modifications to make it work on Windows.
+Please send patches if you figure it out..

 # Requirements